 Faculty Webinar: Purity Culture and the Therapeutic Turn in American Evangelicalism with Dr. Lauren Sawyer

-This webinar invites participants to consider how understanding purity culture as a therapeutic project shapes ongoing conversations about sexuality, faith, and formation in Christian communities today.
+Join this webinar to consider how understanding purity culture—and its appropriation of therapeutic language—shapes ongoing conversations in Christian communities about sexuality, faith, and personal growth.

 Dr. Lauren D. Sawyer graduated from The Seattle School with her MA in Theology and Culture in 2014.
 She then became an Assistant Instructor before taking on the role of Notetaker for the Allender Center, focusing on Dan Allender’s teachings.
 In 2020, she returned to Seattle and began teaching as an Adjunct Instructor, and a year later, she expanded her role with the Allender Center as a Curriculum Specialist.
 In July 2022, her roles were combined: Adjunct Instructor at The Seattle School and Curriculum Coordinator at the Allender Center.
 She has since been promoted to Affiliate Faculty and Manager of Curriculum and Instruction.